turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 1 runs, 1 assertions, 1 failures, 0 errors, 0 skips
 ```

+#### The Dummy Implementation

 Now, finally, instead of an error, we get a failure.
 We'll fix it, but only barely:

 ```ruby
 class Unicorn